Javed Iqbal (serial killer): Early life

 Iqbal was the sixth of eight children of his businessman father.
-He grew up in Lahore, attending the Government Islamia College as an intermediate student.
+He grew up in Lahore, Pakistan.
 In 1978, while still a student, he started a steel recasting business.
 Iqbal lived, along with boys, in a villa that his father had purchased for him in the Alter area of the city.

 Murders

 In December 1999, Iqbal sent a letter to the police and to a chief news editor of a Lahore newspaper, Khawar Naeem Hashmi, in which he confessed to the rape and murder of 100 vulnerable boys, all aged between 6 and 16.
 He wrote that he had strangled and dismembered the victims, who were mostly runaways or orphans living on the streets of Lahore, after sexually assaulting them, and had then disposed of their bodies using vats of hydrochloric acid that he later emptied into a local river.

 Inside Iqbal's house, police and reporters found bloodstains on the walls and floor, the chain with which Iqbal claimed to have strangled the boys, and photographs of many of his victims in plastic bags.
 These items were neatly labelled, with names and ages on handwritten pamphlets.
 Two vats of acid with partially dissolved human remains were also left for the police to find, a note claiming that the bodies in the house had deliberately not been disposed of so that authorities would find them.

 In his letter, Iqbal stated that, with his crimes completed, he now planned to drown himself in the Ravi River; however, after unsuccessfully dragging said river with nets, police launched the largest manhunt in Pakistani history.
 Four accomplices, teenage boys who had shared Iqbal's three-bedroom flat, were arrested in Sohawa.
 Within days, one of them died in police custody, a post-mortem suggesting that force had been used against him; the police said he had jumped of his own accord from a window.

 "My count has reached 100.
-He was a handsome 16-year-old Bhutan boy ... he came from Peshawar.
+He was a handsome 16-year-old Pathan boy ... he came from Peshawar.
 With the grace of God, my mission is complete.
 Tears roll down my cheeks.
 I will make sure that my mission, and my message reaches the world."

 — One of the final entries within Iqbal's journal in which he documented his murders.